-(which have been copied from the very limited power in the former articles of confederation, were the less liable to be misconstrued.) so as to desiroy the meaning and effect of the particular enumeration which necessarily explains and limits the general phrases, and so as to consolidate the States by tlegrees, into one sovereignty, the obvious tendency, and inevitable result of which would be to transform the present Republican system of the United States into an absolute, or at best, a mixed monarchy.
+(which have been copied from the very limited power in the former articles of confederation, were the less department thereof, goes to that destruction of all the | liable to be misconstrued.) so as to destroy the meaning and effect of the particular enumeration which necessarily explains and limits the general phrases, and so as to consolidate the States by degrees, into one sovereignty, the obvious tendency, and inevitable result of which would be to transform the present Reresidue of the instrument: That the proceeding of publican system of the United States into an absolute. or at best, a mixed monarchy.

-5. That the General Assembly doth particularly protest against the palpable and alarming infraction of the constitution, in the two late cases of the "Alien and Sedition acts," passed at the last session of Congress; the first of which exercises a power no where delegated to the federal government; and which by uniting legislative and judicial powers to those of the executive, subverts the general principles of free government, as well as the particular organization and positive provision of the federal constitution, and the other of which acts exercises, in like manner, a power not delegated by the constitution, but on the contrary expressly and positively forbidden by one of the amendments thereto; a power more than any other, ought to produce universal alarm; because it is levelled against the right of freely examining public char acters and measures, and of free communication among the people thereon, which has ever been justly
+5. That the General Assembly doth particularly protest against the palpable and alarming infraction of the constitution, in the two late cases of the "Alien and Sedition acts," passed at the last session of Congress; the first of which exercises a power no where delegated to the federal government; and which by uniting legislative and judicial powers to those of the executive, subverts the general principles of free government, as well as the particular organization and positive provision of the federal constitution, and the other of which acts exercises, in like manner, a power not delegated by the constitution, but on the contrary expressly and positively forbidden by one of the amendments thereto; a power more than any other, ought to produce universal alarm; because it is levelled against the right of freely examining public char acters and measures, and of free communication among the people thereon, which has ever been justly deemed the only effectual guardian of every other